maproulette/docs/_documentation/migrating/01-maproulette-3-to-4.md

 - `REACT_APP_SYSTEM_NOTICES_URL` is gone.
 System notices are now served by the backend, which is where the URL of the notices file is configured.
 See [System-Notice Management](/documentation/system-notice-management/).
-- Parts of MapRoulette now ship as plugins, loaded at runtime from a URL.
-  Reviewing is the main example. `VITE_DEPLOYMENT_PLUGIN_URLS` loads them for every user of a deployment.

 ## Reading the rest of these docs